markr155/to-do-list/README.md

                 list of To Dos

 To Do:
-add new todo form in modal | submit button adds new todo and displays
-                    change new button to 'new project' and add 'new todo' button create project objects | each todo is assigned to a project default/example project add new project form modal
+create project objects | each todo is assigned to a project default/example project add new project form modal